Most people have no clue what they want to do in life. And this terrifies them.

 As of writing this, most of my days are currently spent writing about mindset and answering a bazillion emails a day from people looking for guidance.
 Combine that with a shitload of business and marketing stuff, and you’ll understand why I’m usually stressed 24/7.

 But here’s the catch.
-Even though Mind of Steel causes an unprecedented amount of pressure and stress in my love, I wouldn’t trade it for the world.
+Even though Mind of Steel causes an unprecedented amount of pressure and stress in my life, I wouldn’t trade it for the world.
 Even when it’s hard, I know I’m doing what I’m supposed to be doing.

 So how did I know this was supposed to be my “life purpose”?